 There are so many variables here, and a good trader can use all or any of the knowledge that they have to get in or out of the market at the right time to be successful.

-With in-play trading this is all now possible.
+With in-running horse trading, this is all now possible.